the happy way

-Rhinoswab Junior trialed as an alternative to the CTDN swab for children
+Rhinoswab Junior Successfully trialed as an alternative to the regular swab for children

-Rhinoswab Junior is currently being trialed with the Murdoch Children’s Research Institute (MCRI) at The Royal Children’s Hospital in Melbourne, Australia (RCH).
+Rhinoswab Junior has been successfully trialed with the Murdoch Children’s Research Institute (MCRI) at The Royal Children’s Hospital in Melbourne, Australia (RCH).

 To investigate Rhinoswab as an alternative method to the combined throat and deep nasal (CTDN) swab for respiratory sample collection in 250 symptomatic children who present to the RCH’s respiratory clinic for viral testing or the emergency department.

-Children will receive a heath care worker administered CTDN swab and a health care supervised, self-collected Rhinoswab on a randomised basis.
-The samples will be tested by rt-PCR for SARS-CoV-2 and 12 other common respiratory pathogens.
+Children received a heathcare worker administered CTDN swab and a healthcare supervised, self-collected Rhinoswab on a randomised basis.
+The samples were tested by rt-PCR for SARS-CoV-2 and 12 other common respiratory pathogens.

-Feedback will also be collected from the children, their parents and nursing staff via a survey to compare the user experience associated with Rhinoswab versus the CTDN swab.
+Feedback was also collected from the children, their parents and nursing staff via a survey to compare the user experience associated with Rhinoswab versus the CTDN swab.